qword-os/qword/README.md

 sudo make install
 # Else specify a PREFIX variable if you want to install it elsewhere
 make PREFIX=<myprefix> install
+# Now build the toolchain (this step will take a while)
+cd ../toolchain
+./make_toolchain.sh
 # Go back to the root of the tree
 cd ../..
 # Now to build qword itself